 Being from Ghana it was easy but I ate rice with stew, smoothies, and oatmeal for several months.
 I had laser-like intensity when I got serious about eliminating my debt.
 Full disclosure I did not have a car payment.
 I drove Acura, a 2003 Acura TL that gave me fits but she fought until her last days.
 At the time, I was working in insurance sales and would throw every bonus at my debt, and I became the aggressor.
 My loans were set up in sequential order, and some sequences had higher interest loans than others.
 I decided to start paying off those loans first.
 After procrastinating for days, I called Mohela and inquired about my per-diem and loan balance.
 Some of loans gained $3 a day meaning over a year without payment I could accrue $1,095

 Personal finance was my life.
-May 1, 2017, seven years, 2,548 days after walking across the stage to receive my collegiate diploma I was debt-free.
-Luckily I keep credit card usage low by using cash for most purchases outside of travel and have always driven cars that were cash purchases.
+On my birthday, four May 1, 2017, six years, 11 months, 2,551 days, 3,673,440 minutes, 220,406,400 seconds after walking across the stage to receive my collegiate diploma I was debt-free.
+Luckily I kept credit card usage low by using cash for most purchases outside of travel and have always driven cars that were cash purchases.
 Like my high school teachers used to tell me, it’s always easier to get an A than to keep it.
 The point is as difficult as it was paying off my debt, keeping it off has been equally challenging.
 Although it’s been two years, personal finance is part of my life’s work to help others too see past the forest of debt.
 It’s been over a year, and I’m glad to say that I am still debt-free, but the next chapter is inspiring a generation to live debt-free.
 Welcome to the 400 LB Elephant